-15.1.CScrutineering Issues
+13.1.B Scrutineering Issues

-Scrutineering issues may result in a pre-loss of laps (Track Event), and added time / subtracted distance(Tour) as determined by the Inspectors prior to the beginning of each of the Track Event and on-road portion (Tour).
+Scrutineering issues may result in a pre-loss of laps as determined by the Inspectors prior to the beginning of the Track Event.
 Examples of scrutineering issues include but are not limited to: car size exceeds limits.
 Typically, these issues are the result of receiving a blue status in any inspection area.
 Issues within the dynamics area may also result in a reduced speed limit for the solar car on the track or on-road.